Share via

 When deciding upon user or admin consent, you have two primary considerations:

 1. Whether the range of operations behind the permission affect more than a single user.
-If permission allows the user to choose which application can access only their own information, then user consent may be appropriate.
+If permission allows the user to choose which application can access only their own information, then user consent might be appropriate.
 For example, the user can consent to choosing their preferred application for email.
 However, if the operations behind the permission involve more than a single user (for example, viewing full user profiles of other users), then define that permission as requiring admin consent.

 2. Whether the range of operations behind the permission have a broad scope.
 For example, a broad scope is when a permission enables an app to change everything in a tenant or to do something that might be irreversible.
 A broad scope indicates that you require admin consent rather than user consent.